rlucente-se-jboss/edge-rt/README.md

     composer-cli compose image <TAB>

-We'll copy the compressed OCI container to our local container storage and then run the container to provide rpm-ostree content to support the creation of the ISO installer.
+We'll import the compressed OCI container to our local container storage and then run the container to provide rpm-ostree content to support the creation of the ISO installer.

-    skopeo copy oci-archive:<UUID>-container.tar containers-storage:localhost/rfe-mirror:latest
+    sudo podman load -i <UUID>-container.tar
+    sudo podman images

+Note the image identifier and use that to tag the image:

+    sudo podman tag <IMAGE ID> localhost/edge-container

+Now, run the container to offer the repository content for the
+builder:

-    podman run --rm -p 8000:8080 rfe-mirror
+    sudo podman run --rm -d --name=edge-container -p 8000:8080 localhost/edge-container

-Once the container is running, in a separate terminal window go ahead and kickoff the ISO installer build.
+Once the container is running, go ahead and kickoff the ISO installer build.

 To start the build, push the blueprint to the image builder service and then launch the compose as shown below.
 Make sure to substitute